Are you wondering “what is SEO?”

-Remember, the better your content, the more authoritative it will appear, and the better your links, the more trustworthy.
+The better your content, the more authoritative it will appear, and the better your links, the more trustworthy.

-With the Medic update, even more emphasis seems to have placed on these factors, especially if you operate a site that deals with sensitive or highly academic information (think sites that give financial or medical advice).
+With the Medic update, even more emphasis seems to have been placed on these factors, especially if you operate a site that deals with sensitive or highly academic information (think sites that give financial or medical advice).

-In that case, many suggest factors like an About Us page, author bio’s, and content from well-known or respected authors, and a solid collection of reviews could help your site’s E.A.T.
+In that case, many suggest factors like an About Us page, author bios, and content from well-known or respected authors, and a solid collection of reviews could help your site’s E.A.T.

 Social Media and SEO